Semiconductor Quartz Glass for the Fab Environment

 Semiconductor Quartz Glass Components

-FGQuartz manufactures the complete range of front-end quartzware required across thermal, CVD, and wet-cleaning process modules.
-Standard geometries ship from stock; custom components are produced to drawing from the same facility.
+FGQuartz makes the complete range of front-end quartzware.
+Our products serve thermal, CVD, and wet-cleaning process modules.
+Standard sizes ship from stock.
+Custom components are made to drawing from the same Lianyungang facility.

 Process & Diffusion Tubes